openregulatory/templates/templates/qms/capa/sop-capa.md

 ### 4. Implementation of Action

-The QMO coordinates defining and implementing corrective and preventive action.
+The QMO coordinates defining and implementing the corrective and preventive action.
 Additionally, the QMO takes into account adverse negative implications and verifies that the actions do not adversely affect the ability to meet applicable regulatory requirements or the safety and performance of the medical device.
 Outcomes are documented in the CAPA list.